wagnerona/responsive-portfolio-wagner/README.md

-# responsive-portfolio-wagner
-Week 2 challenge to create portfolio
+# Week 2 challenge to create portfolio

 ## Welcome to my responsive portfolio!